 Other Organizational Ideas You May Enjoy

-Rolling carts are very trendy right now, (thanks Ikea!) but they are also functional and easy to store away in a corner if you need them out of the way.
-Top them with small glass vases and decorative boxes and store smaller items or scrap ribbons.
+Top your storage carts or shelves with small clear jars and glass vases to store small items or scrap ribbons.
 This is a beautiful and functional way to store the bits and bobs you have left over from any project.

 Use a rolling cart and decorative vases to store small items when organizing your craft room